learn-co-curriculum/dsc-pca-and-digital-image-processing/README.md

 ### Visualize feature means

-While a very simple mathematical model, just observing the mean values of the features produces quite an informative picture:
+While it is a very simple mathematical model, just observing the mean values of the features produces quite an informative picture:

 ```python